 At the bottom of the cover is the promo, "Read Clark Gable's Private Correspondence."
 That sounds rather titillating, but you can be sure Gable, Lombard, Garceau and MGM publicists made certain nothing of a really intimate nature made print.
 Nevertheless, it does provide a feel for day-to-day life at the ranch for these newlyweds.

-The article, entitled "The Private Affairs of A Married Man -- Mr. C. Gable," was reprinted the other day at the blog "An Elegant Obsession" (http://goldenagedames.wordpress.com/)
+The article, entitled "The Private Affairs of A Married Man -- Mr. C. Gable," was reprinted the other day at the blog "An Elegant Obsession" (http://goldenagedames.wordpress.com/), which has been running plenty of Gable-related items this month.
+Here's how it ran in Movie Mirror, followed by my comments:

 A letter to